Blink Outdoor Camera Review 2024

 Now we’ve set up just about every type of security camera there is and shared plenty of tips and tricks over the years.
 But with Blink, there’s no secrets or even recommendations.
 It’s one of the easiest cameras to set up.
 Great news if you’re not technologically inclined.
 All you need is your smartphone and the Blink app, and the app itself will guide you as you go.

 We also think the Blink Outdoor is excellent if you want to outfit your home inside and out.
 Since you’ll need a Sync Module to set it up anyway, you can grab yourself a Blink Indoor, a battery-powered indoor camera that uses the same Sync Module 2.
 Another option is the Blink Mini, an even easier-to-work-with indoor cam.
-Read about these Blink Outdoor siblings in our Blink Indoor review and Blink Mini review.
+Read more about the Blink Mini in our in-depth Blink Mini review.

 One of Blink’s biggest values as a company is simplicity, and we clearly saw that in the setup process.
 There’s no temperamental setting adjustments to make or finicky AI-alerts that barely work to contend with — and pay out through the nose for.
 You just unbox it, sync it up to your phone, install it wherever you need it, and you’re good to go.